henry-oberholtzer/digital-hair-salon/README.md

     }
 }
 ```
+- A local instance of MySQL (8.0.0 or greater) and MySQLWorkbench (optional) is required to be set up and running to use the project, for information on installing and configuring MySQL, [please see the official documentation.](https://dev.mysql.com/doc/mysql-installation-excerpt/8.3/en/)
+- If you have MySQLWorkbench installed, to add the schema, open the local database instance and navigate to the Administration tab on the left.
+Select 'Database Import/Restore' and the bubble 'Import from Self-Contained Filed' and navigate to the provided SQL file in the root of the project directory.
+- Select 'New' under 'Default Schema to be Imported To' and then select 'Start Import'.
+After the import has finished, navigate back to the terminal.

-- To start the projet, in the production directory, run the command `dotnet run`.
+- To start the projet, in the production directory, run the command `dotnet run` on your terminal.

 ## Known Bugs